deltastreaminc/terraform-provider-deltastream/docs/resources/store.md

 ### Required

-- `access_region` (String) Specifies the region of the Store.
-In order to improve latency and reduce data transfer costs, the region should be the same cloud and region that the physical Store is running in.
 - `name` (String) Name of the Store

 ### Optional

 - `confluent_kafka` (Attributes) Confluent Kafka specific configuration (see [below for nested schema](#nestedatt--confluent_kafka))
-- `databricks` (Attributes) Databricks specific configuration (see [below for nested schema](#nestedatt--databricks))
 - `kafka` (Attributes) Kafka specific configuration (see [below for nested schema](#nestedatt--kafka))
 - `kinesis` (Attributes) Kinesis specific configuration (see [below for nested schema](#nestedatt--kinesis))
 - `owner` (String) Owning role of the Store